AequilibraE/qaequilibrae/docs/source/menus_in_detail/project.rst

 ===================

 This page is dedicated to a practical implementation of the AequilibraE project.
-In case you are interested in better understanding its structure, plase visit its `documentation <https://www.aequilibrae.com/python/latest/modeling_with_aequilibrae/project.html>`_ webpage.
+In case you are interested in better understanding its structure, please visit its `documentation <https://www.aequilibrae.com/python/latest/modeling_with_aequilibrae/project.html>`_ webpage.